shadow1992-droid/System-update-and-privacy-cleanup./README.md

-# Auto-Update Script for Ubuntu

-This repository contains a bash script to automatically update your Ubuntu system, including packages and firmware, with optional systemd integration to run it as a service.

 ---

-# Description:
-This script updates your Ubuntu system safely, performing package upgrades, cleaning unused packages, and updating firmware.

-# Usage:
+Ubuntu Auto-Update Script

+Automatically update your Ubuntu system, including packages and firmware, with optional systemd integration for running it as a service.

+---

+Features

+Updates package lists

+Performs safe package upgrades (upgrade + full-upgrade)

+Cleans up unused packages and cache (autoremove, clean)

+Updates firmware via fwupd

+Can run automatically as a systemd service

+---

+Usage

+Run the script manually:

 sudo /path/to/auto-update.sh

+---

-# Script Content:
+Script Content

 #!/bin/bash